bbauska/meta-react-basics/README.md

 1

-&lsqb;10, 20, 30&rsqb;.forEach(item => item \* 10)
+[10, 20, 30].forEach(item => item \* 10)

 The output of the above vanilla JavaScript line of code would be three number values:

 **100** **200** **300**

-As a side-note, the term &quot;vanilla JavaScript&quot; is often used to describe the plain, regular JavaScript language syntax, without any framework-specific or library-specific code.
-For example, React is a library, so in this context, saying that a piece of code is &quot;vanilla JavaScript&quot; means that it doesn&apos;t need any special library to run.
-It can run in &quot;plain&quot; JavaScript without any additional dependencies.
+As a side-note, the term "vanilla JavaScript" is often used to describe the plain, regular JavaScript language syntax, without any framework-specific or library-specific code.
+For example, React is a library, so in this context, saying that a piece of code is "vanilla JavaScript" means that it doesn't need any special library to run.
+It can run in "plain" JavaScript without any additional dependencies.

 You could also write this code in ES5 syntax:

-&lsqb;10, 20, 30&rsqb;.forEach(function(item) {
+[10, 20, 30].forEach(function(item) {

         return item \* 10